geopm/geopm/integration/experiment/ffnet/README.md

    Note that this script depends upon pytorch.
 Pytorch can be installed using: `pip install pytorch`

+### `gen_region_parameters.py`:

+   Generates region-class frequency recommendation map.
+This takes in the stats h5 file generated from gen_hdf_from_fsweep.py, which is annotated with region classes and contains runtime and per-domain energy information.
+This is used to generate a runtime-frequency relationship and determine minimum energy point within an allowable perf degradation.
+For each region class, a list is generated which contains the desired frequency for a region class for various perf-energy-bias values, from most perf-sensitive to most energy-sensitive.

+   This script takes in the following input:

+   - `data-file`: The stats HDF generated from gen_hdf_from_fsweep.py.

 ## Analysis Scripts to Produce Summary Tables and Visualizations

 #### `gen_phi_sweep_graph.py`: